 If your baby is less than 4 months old, those ‘big’ milestones may be months away.
 Is there something you can watch for now?

 Luckily there are many early signs of progress.
 They are subtle and overlooked milestones.
 However, you need to know what to watch for.
-Here are examples of two different milestones that you could see in the first month.
+Below are examples of milestones from a 3-page handout that I prepared for Kidtogeny.com.

 Why should you trust me?

 I’m Dr. Warren Eaton.
 As a father and a grandfather, I have lots of personal experience.
 Infant and child development is also my area of professional expertise.
 I taught Child Development at a large Canadian university for many years.
 I have also published many scientific research papers on the topic.
 For details check my resumé and publications.